MariaWaleskaOliver/MariaWaleskaOliver-mariaoliveira.github.io/index.md

 ## C#
-During  my program I worked with console application and also with Windows forms applications, i created functionais programs to collect and validat data, that is one of assignments
+During my program, I worked with console applications and Windows forms applications.
+I created functional programs to collect and validate data, that is one of the assignments

 ![netForm](https://user-images.githubusercontent.com/102097554/159829133-9aede008-40f1-4230-a14a-0f4ffcefae91.png)